DoctorEww/software-assurance/SecurityRequirements.md

 **3.5 - [Add Member](https://github.com/DoctorEww/software-assurance/blob/main/usecase/add_member_org/readme.md)**

-The required security components within the Add Member use case include: (1) Input Validation, (2) Input Sanitation, (3) Encrypt Communications, and (4) Use Strong Encryption Algorithms.
-The application has many input fields, especially when adding a user.
-The use of input validation would *mitigate* the security risks posed by unexpected or unintended input provided by the user.
-It would need to be further reinforced through the use of input sanitation in order to *prevent* a malicious user from escaping input validation.
-When working with the initial phase to invite a user by sending the email, it is at this moment that encrypted communications would be required to *mitigate* the risk of a malicious actor eavesdropping on the network.
-While only mitigating the threat, the use of strong encryption algorithms would be able to *prevent* the exploitation of weak crypto algorithms used when encrypting the communications.
+The required security components within the Send Text use case include: (1) input validation, (2) input sanitization, (3) encrypting communications, and (4) the use of strong encryption.
+Input validation *mitigates* malicious user input.
+Input sanitization *mitigates* escaping out of input validation.
+Encrypting communcations *mitigates* networking eavesdropping attacks.
+Finally, the use of strong encryption *mitigates* the exploitation of weak cryptographic methods.

-As it pertains to the Add Member functionality, the BitWarden Desktop application is quite secure and addresses (1)(2) through performing the adequate procedures.
-As for (3)(4), it has been noted that BitWarden does provide AES-256 for its encryption which is secure and strong.

-While much of the functionality for Add Member is web-based, the web-based portion does have a minor issue with input validation.
-The web-based components are outside the scope for the project.
+The BitWarden Desktop application currently provides the following features in *direct reference* to the above stated security requirements: (1) input santization and validation are *implemented* via the web application backend and (2) encrypted communications are *implemented* via end-to-end AES-256 encryption using salted PBKDF2 SHA256 hashes.

+After the evaluation of existing features against the developed requirements, we reached the following conclusions:

+The only potential weaknesses within the

 ### OSS Project Documentation Review